AngelicaLi030/PG_CS15/README.md

 When running this command, you may need to install other packages.
 Please download the corresponding packages according to the terminal error prompt, such as:
 1. `npm install react-native-fs`
 2. `npm install react-native-signature-canvas`
+There are some problems need to be noticed.
+For example, there are some hyperlinks in parent part which is connected with corresponding pdf document.
+If it notice that there is a error when clicking the linking, you need to upload all pdf documents stored in assets/pdf to  `RNFS.DocumentDirectoryPath}/pdf/` in the emulator.

 # 6. Building The App Binary